With a long association with art and artists, Cadaqués is one of the Costa Brava’s most iconic seaside towns.

-Cadaqués is a town that has retained much of its charm despite being such a popular destination and with much of the town pedestrianised it is easy to get around on foot and explore the narrow winding streets.
+With its narrow streets and whitewashed houses Cadaqués is a world away from high rise resorts such as Lloret de Mar.
+It has retained much of its charm despite being such a popular destination.
+And with much of the town pedestrianised it is easy to get around on foot and explore the winding streets.

-The town is at the most easterly point of the Iberian peninsula, on Cap de Creus, a rocky peninsula that forms part of the Pyrenean foothills.
-The stark contrast between the harshness of the rocks, the beaches and coves and the tramuntana wind make the area inhospitable in some respects, but the sheer beaty of the place more than makes up for those hardships.
+Cadaqués is at the most easterly point of the Iberian peninsula, on Cap de Creus, a rocky peninsula that forms part of the Pyrenean foothills.
+The stark contrast between the harshness of the rocks, the beaches and coves and the tramuntana wind make the area inhospitable in some respects.
+But the sheer beauty of the place more than makes up for those hardships.
+And today Cap de Creus is protected as a natural park, which means construction within the park itself is prohibited.

-The wind, which can reach in excess of 100 kmph and is bitterly cold in winter, has seen numerous nautical disasters as ships have been thrashed against the volcanic rocks.
-Today the Cap de Creus is protected as a natural park, which means construction within the park itself is strictly prohibited.
+The wind, which can reach in excess of 100 kph and is bitterly cold in winter, has seen numerous nautical disasters.
+Wild seas have thrashed ships against the volcanic rocks.

 If you’re looking for beautiful sand beaches then Cadaqués is probably not your ideal destination.
 Most of the beaches in and around Cadaqués consist of pebbles, with rocks or rather coarse sand.
 For this reason you may want to wear plastic sandals in the water to protect against rocks and the many sea urchins you find attached to them.